Farva42/KlackEnder-Probe/README.md

 - Easy to install, no soldering.
 - Works with all print surfaces

     Its working very well for me.
-If you have any questions ask me here or feel free to contact me on Discord: kevinakasam#2097
+If you have any questions feel free to join the Discord-Server: https://discord.gg/xqpKrxt9FC

 <table>